Business events and Microsoft Power Automate

 Trigger a Business Event

 Power Automate can configure the application automatically for you.
-After you save your Power Automate it creates an endpoint, then it activates the business event for you.
+After you save your flow, it creates an endpoint, then it activates the business event for you.
 There is no remaining configuration step apart from verifying that the endpoint has been correctly configured before triggering an event.

 Sign in to the client.